Category: Oil Properties

 Many people believe that “thicker” oil is better for their vehicle.
 This is the furthest...

-Choosing the Right Engine Oil Grade for Your Vehicle
+How to choose the Right Engine Oil Grade for Your Vehicle

 All original equipment manufacturers (OEMs) provide a recommended range of oils for your vehicle, typically...

-API & ILSAC Certification
+What is API & ILSAC Certification?

 The American Petroleum Institute has a dedicated Engine Oil Licensing and Certification System (EOLCS), a...